Bazuga02/quadb-todo-frontend/README.md

 # React Todo List App

 This is a simple Todo List app that allows you to keep track of your daily tasks.
-You can add, delete, edit and mark tasks as completed.
+You can add, delete, edit and mark tasks as completed/Important.

 ![Screenshot](screenshot.png)